aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-the active sheet index.
+Gets the active sheet index.
 Equal to the WebWorksheets.ActiveSheetIndex.

 **Returns:**
 int